What are you looking for?

 Author bio

-Sandeep is a Senior Associate in our Neurolaw team.
-Sandeep specialises in representing clients who have suffered traumatic brain injuries, polytrauma and spinal injuries.
+Sandeep is a Partner in our Serious Injury team, representing both adults and children who have suffered traumatic brain injuries, polytrauma and spinal injuries.
 In addition, Sandeep has extensive knowledge of handling fatal accident claims.

 Disclaimer: The information on the Hugh James website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 If you would like to ensure the commentary reflects current legislation, case law or best practice, please contact the blog author.